 * Small package: Height, width and length less than 60 cm, and when added together, less than 90 cm.

 *** Approximate calculation Shanghai-New York

-When you decide to send large or heavy objects, or a large quantity of packages, you can’t or it does not make sense to send them via the previously mentioned methods, as you can hire a specialized transportation company.
+When you decide to send large or heavy objects or a large number of packages, you can’t or it does not make sense to send them via the previously mentioned methods, as you can hire a specialized transportation company.

 While you can send by weight, the most typical way is to do so by volume.
 In this case, the price is not linear but rather is charged proportionally; that is, with more volume, the cubic meter is cheaper.
 Normally the minimum volume is three cubic meters.